Stephen-Tellis/multiple_planners_moveit/README.md

 # multiple_planners_moveit
-Load Mulitple planners on different namespaces on MoveIt
+Load Mulitple planners on different namespaces - MoveIt

 TODO: Example with C++ and a python script with usage will be added here soon